confluentinc/cp-docker-images/docs/installation/replicator.rst

               confluentinc/cp-kafka:|release| \
               bash -c "seq 1000 | kafka-console-producer --request-required-acks 1 --broker-list localhost:9082 --topic bar && echo 'Produced 1000 messages.'"

-    #.   ``exec`` into the Kafka Connect container and run the replicator connector.
+    #.
+Exec into the Kafka Connect container and run the replicator connector.
 You should see output similar to the previous step.

-         #.
-Run the following to into the container to get ``docker exec`` command prompt.

         .. codewithvars:: bash

             docker-compose exec connect-host-1 bash

     #.
 Run the following commands on the ``docker exec`` command prompt.